 To be clear, we are not claiming---and do not believe---that Facebook has {\em incorrectly} implemented Special Ad Audiences, or is in violation of its settlement agreement.
 Rather, the findings in this paper are a natural result of how complex algorithmic systems work in practice.

-The remainder of this paper is organized as follows: Section~\ref{sec:background} provides background on Facebook's ad targeting tools and related work.
-Section~\ref{sec:methodology} introduces our methodology and Section~\ref{sec:results} presents our results.
-Section~\ref{sec:discussion} provides a concluding discussion.

-\para{Ethics} We took careful consideration of ethics when conducting the research in this paper. {\em First}, we minimized harm to Facebook users by only running ``real'' ads, \ie if a user happened to click on one of our ads, they were sent by Facebook to a real-world site relevant to content the ad.
-We therefore did not have any direct interaction with the users who were shown our ad, and did not collect any of their personally identifying information. {\em Second}, we minimized harm to Facebook by running and paying for our ads just like any other advertiser.
-In cases where we were running employment ads, we flagged them as such using Facebook's tools.
+\para{Ethics} The research has been reviewed by our Institutional Review Board and marked as exempt.
+Further, we minimized harm to Facebook users by only running ``real'' ads, \ie if a user clicked on one of our ads, they were presented with a real-world site relevant to content the ad.
+We did not have any direct interaction with the users who were shown our ad, and did not collect any of their information.
+Finally, we minimized harm to Facebook by running and paying for our ads just like any other advertiser, as well as flagging them as employment ads whenever applicable.